thenewdarling/CurseOfStrahd/Session Recaps/2022-01-08 Session 14 - Begin Day 11.md

 He names Alec as the new captain of the city guard.

-He asks the people of Vallaki to give thanks to us, remembering yesterday as the Feast of [[Saint Andreal]], and dubbing us "the Heroes of Burning Sun" (yo party name??)
+He asks the people of Vallaki to give thanks to us, remembering yesterday as the Feast of [[Saint Andreal]], and dubbing us "the [[Heroes of Burning Sun]]" (yo party name??)

 Finally, [[Father Lucian]] reveals to [[Jeremiah]] that to his memory, there was a holy water source at [[the winery]].